nathanielxd/flutterfall/docs/DOCS.md

 ## Overview

-BRUT is an architectural design pattern uses bloc to create an architecture featuring:
+BRUT is an architectural design pattern that uses BLoC to create an architecture featuring:

 - Separation of models, logic and view
-- A firm and consistent directory structure easy to understand
+- A firm and consistent directory structure that is easy to understand
 - Treatment of models and data providers as microservices separate from the main application
-- Abstraction of data repositories allowing modular backend implementation
+- Abstraction of data repositories, allowing modular backend implementation

 ## General Architecture

 ![](assets/diagrams/General_Module-Feature_front.png)

-By using the bloc pattern we separate our application in 3 layers:
+By using the bloc pattern, we separate our application into three layers:
 - Presentation View
 - Business Logic
 - Data